tox-dev/tox/docs/reference/config.rst

     Point a :pep:`832` ``.venv`` redirect file next to the configuration file at a tox environment, so that editors such as VS Code or PyCharm offer it as the project interpreter.
-The file holds a single line: the environment directory, relative to the file with forward slashes when it lives under the project, absolute otherwise. tox writes it at the end of a run, picking the environment named by :ref:`venv_redirect_env` or, when that is unset, one named ``dev``, then one that installs the project in development mode, then the first entry of :ref:`env_list`.
-Only environments that exist count, and tox removes the file while it recreates the environment it points at.
+The file holds a single line: the environment directory, relative to the file with forward slashes when it lives under the project, absolute otherwise. tox writes it at the end of a run for the environment named by :ref:`venv_redirect_env` or, when that is unset, one named ``dev``, else the first that installs the project in development mode.
+Without such an environment tox writes nothing, and it waits until the picked environment exists instead of pointing at another one. tox removes the file while it recreates the environment it points at. ``tox devenv`` points the file at the environment it creates, replacing any redirect file, and later runs leave that redirect in place. tox tells virtualenv to write no redirect file of its own.

     tox leaves a ``.venv`` directory or symlink alone, and a redirect file pointing outside the :ref:`work_dir` and the tox environments, since then the user or another tool chose the environment.